What services does Amerant Bancorp, Inc. (the "Company") provide?

 How many banking centers does Amerant Bank operate?

-The Bank operates 23 banking centers – 15 in South Florida and 8 in the Houston, Texas area, as well as two commercial real estate loan production offices, one in New York City and the other, recently opened, in Dallas, Texas.
+The Bank operates 25 banking centers – 18 in South Florida and 7 in the Houston, Texas area, as well as a commercial real estate loan production office in New York City.

 Where are the Company and Amerant Bank headquartered?